gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 ## Creating a new project from a template

 We will use one of GitLab's project templates to get started.
-AS the name suggests, those projects provide a barebone of an application built on some well known frameworks.
+As the name suggests, those projects provide a barebones application built on some well-known frameworks.

-1. Find the plus icon (**+**) at the top of the navigation bar, click it and select **New project**.
+1. In GitLab, click the plus icon (**+**) at the top of the navigation bar and select **New project**.
-1. Go to the **Create from template** tab where you can choose among a Ruby on Rails, a Spring, or a NodeJS Express project.
-For the sake of the example let's use the Ruby on Rails template.
+1. Go to the **Create from template** tab where you can choose among a Ruby on Rails, Spring, or NodeJS Express project.
+For this example, we'll use the Ruby on Rails template.

     ![Select project template](img/guide_project_template.png)